fspoettel/blaupause/README.md

  - `gulp svg:build` - Optimizes SVGs and creates a symbol-sprite
  - `gulp svg:clean` - Clean symbol-sprite

-## Production Flag
+## Production Builds

-You can generate a production-ready build (no drafts, no sourcemaps, `NODE_ENV = "production"` for JS builds, uglified code) by passing `-p` to any gulp task.
+You can generate a production-ready build ("real" BaseURL, no drafts, no sourcemaps, `NODE_ENV = "production"` for JS builds, uglified code) by passing `-p` to any build task.

 ## Adding tasks